gokhanercan/OSimUnr-Generator/readme.md

 > **maxRelatedness**: Sets the threshold that defines the maximum level of 'unrelatedness' of word pairs on a scale of 0 to 1.
 Default is 0.25.

-> **limitWordCands**: The size of the word-pool you want to use.
+> **limitWordCands**: Limits the size of the word-pool.
 If set, it limits the word-pool by randomly picking words form the [`IWordSource`](src/Core/IWordSource.py).
 Default is None.
+This is useful for local pre-experimentation.
+Keep in mind that word pairing is quadratic, and dataset generation may take weeks to complete.

 Please use parameters *resume*, *resumeStage3and4*, *wordpoolPath*, *wordpairsPath*, *s1Only* if you want to use the Save/Restore/Resume stages of the pipeline functionality.
 It is very useful for very long-running generations that take days.